Pan-Canadian-Genome-Library/pcgl-data-mapper/studies/README.md

 Copy the `_TEMPLATE` directory to create a new study, then customize the YAML files with your study's field mappings.

-### HostSeq
-Complete production example with:
-- 15 entity configs (participant, diagnosis, comorbidity, etc.)
-- Advanced filter configurations with participant eligibility
-- Preprocessing with `construct_date` for birth dates
-- Expansion pattern with range syntax for household members

-See `HostSeq/config/*.yaml` for entity configuration examples.

 ## YAML Configuration